 The choice of dealing with only the leading terms of the gradients comes in handy to solve another issue during the computations: a good choice for the value to assign to the zeroed entries of $x$ and $s$ during the updating phase discussed in Theorem \ref{theo:convergence_bis}.
 Actually, it is enough to add them one monosemium whose magnitude is such that the following equality holds true: $\mathcal{O}(x_i s_i)=\mathcal{O}(\mu)\eta$.
 For instance, assume again a two-objective lexicographic QP scenario after having completed the optimization of the first one.
 It holds true that $\mathcal{O}(\mu)=\alpha^0$ and either $x_i$ or $s_i$ are smaller than $n\varepsilon\alpha^0$, say $x_i$.
 Then, the updating phase of Theorem \ref{theo:convergence_bis} sets $x_i$ to a value having magnitude one order smaller.
 A reasonable approach is to set $x_i$ equal to a monosemium, say $\xi$, such that $\mathcal{O}(\xi s_i)=\mathcal{O}(\mu)\eta=\eta$.
 Since $\mathcal{O}(s_i)$ is finite because of Corollary \ref{cor:x_s_small}, one has $\mathcal{O}(\xi)=\eta$.
 The naive choice is $\xi=\eta$, but it may be not the best one.
 Indeed, this approach does not guarantee to generate a temporary solution with the highest possible centrality, i.e., $x_i s_i = \mu'$, where $\mu'$ is the centrality measure after the update.
-To do it, the value to opt for must be the same for all the $n$ entries to re-set and amounts to $\xi = \tfrac{n\mu'}{\sum_{i=1}^n z_i}$, where $z_i = \max(x_i,s_i)$ and $\mu'$ is a monosemium one order magnitude smaller than $\mu$ and sufficiently (but arbitrarily) far from zero.
+To do it, the value to opt for must be $\xi_i = \tfrac{\mu'}{z_i}$, where $z_i = \max(x_i,s_i)$ and $\mu'$ is a monosemium one order of magnitude smaller than $\mu$ and sufficiently (but arbitrarily) far from zero.